tanpharamut/Web_app_count_people/README.md

 # Web application count people
 ### to create env and use this code You need to create 3 envs with anaconda.
-1. env for run web app use flask and dash.
+1. Env for run web app use flask and dash.
-2. env for backend code count people.
+2. Env for backend code count people.
-3. env for call effnet api.
+3. Env for call effnet api.

-### env for web app
+### Env for web app
 ```
 screen -S runweb
 conda create -n runweb python=3.9.7